Book 1 American Royalty series

 “Princess Elisabeth of Belgium, a cousin of my godfather.”

-Giving her glass to a passing waiter, Kat let C.J. place her arm through his and lead the way.
+Another Belgian to accidentally offend.
+Ugh..
+Reluctantly, Kat let C.J. place her arm through is and lead the way.

 Procrastinating by fiddling with her earring in front of the mirror, Kat’s inner military brat issued its own marching orders.
 Suck it up and carry on.
 She took a deep breath, straightened up and returned to the ballroom.

-C.J. had moved a short distance away from his cousin and was having a conversation with two younger uniformed guys.
-Nearby, Karl was accepting a glass of vodka or gin or something clear while his girlfriend sipped champagne.
-She caught Kat’s eye and whispered something to Karl that elicited a smirk.
+C.J. had moved a short distance away from his cousin and was having a conversation with the Queen’s granddaughters.
+Nearby Karl was accepting another glass of vodka or gin or something clear while his girlfriend sipped her champagne.
+She caught Kat’s eye and said something to Karl that elicited a smirk.